Handle system-level data using Creatio.ai

 Data type*

-Recommendations for usage of input parameters:
+Use recommendations for input parameters:

 User-defined value of the Prompt property

-"For Creatio 8.2.0, "Your task is to display the following information:
+Your task is to display the following information:

-"The user-defined value of the input parameter specified in the Prompt property
+inputTextThe user-defined value of the input parameter specified in the Prompt property

 Greetings, user!

-The resulting value of the Prompt property after Creatio AI handled data
+The resulting value of the Prompt property after Creatio.ai handled data

 Your task is to display the following information: Greetings, user!